Coast Guard rescues 2 mariners near Port Aransas, Texas

-A Coast Guard Station Port Aransas 29-foot Response Boat-Small boat crew rescue a mariner after his recreational vessel capsized south of the Port Aransas jetties near Port Aransas, Texas, June 2, 2020.
-The two men aboard were unable to access their personal flotation devices after a wave capsized their vessel.
-(U.S. Coast Guard photo by Station Port Aransas)
+A Coast Guard Station Port Aransas 29-foot Response Boat-Small boat crew rescue two mariners after their recreational vessel capsized south of the Port Aransas jetties near Port Aransas, Texas, June 2, 2020.
+The two men were unable to access their personal flotation devices after a wave capsized their vessel.
+(U.S. Coast Guard video by Station Port Aransas)

 |Date Taken: